itsjustlife/dimmi/ARKHIVE/Who/Individuals/Religious_Spiritual_Figures/Gautama_Buddha_Spiritual_Teacher.md

+WHAT: Buddhism
-WHAT: Buddhism; WHEN: ~5th c.
-BCE; WHERE: India; WHY: Enlightenment
+WHEN: ~5th c.
+BCE
+WHERE: India
+WHY: Enlightenment